neok/oioi-documentation/docs/cpo/remote_start.rst

 Starting a Session
 ------------------
-Whenever PlugSurfing wants to start a session in your network, PlugSurfing will send a ``session-start`` request.
+Whenever an EV driver wants to start a session in your network, the EMP will send a ``session-start`` request.
-PlugSurfing will analyze the CPO's response and display an appropriate message to the user.
+The EMP will analyze the CPO's response and must display an appropriate message to the user.

 Implementation: :ref:`calls-sessionstart-docs`

 Stopping a Session
 ------------------
-Whenever a user wants to stop a running session, PlugSurfing will send a ``session-stop`` request.
+Whenever an EV driver wants to stop a running session, the EMP will send a ``session-stop`` request.

 Implementation: :ref:`calls-sessionstop-docs`